Evaluation birepresentations of affine type A Soergel bimodules: Evaluation birepresentations and finitary covers

-Similarly to the finitary case above, we will call a birepresentation via which a bicategory of the form $\cC^{\mathrm{sh}}$ acts on triangulated categories of the form $\mathcal{T}^{\mathrm{sh}}$ via triangle functors commuting with shifts (i.e. one obtained by taking a graded birepresentation of $\cC$ acting on $\mathcal{T}$, closing under shifts, and then restricting to morphisms of degree zero) a graded, triangulated birepresentation.
+Similarly to the finitary case above, we will call a birepresentation graded, triangulated if a bicategory of the form $\cC^{\mathrm{sh}}$ acts on triangulated categories of the form $\mathcal{T}^{\mathrm{sh}}$ via triangulated functors commuting with shifts.
+These are birepresentations obtained by taking a graded birepresentation of $\cC$ acting on $\mathcal{T}$, closing under shifts, and then restricting to morphisms of degree zero.

 In some cases, graded-finitary birepresentations will have an additional shift functor (coming from the homological shift in a triangulated birepresentation), with respect to which morphisms in the underlying categories will have degree zero.
 We call such birepresentations bigraded-finitary.